pnp/cli-microsoft365/docs/docs/cmd/planner/task/task-add.md

 `--orderHint [orderHint]`
 : Hint used to order items of this type in a list view.
 The format is defined as outlined [here](https://docs.microsoft.com/graph/api/resources/planner-order-hint-format?view=graph-rest-1.0).

+`--priority [priority]`
+: Priority of the task: Urgent, Important, Medium, Low.
+Or an integer between 0 and 10 (check remarks section for more info).
+Default value is Medium.

 --8<-- "docs/cmd/_global.md"

+## Remarks

+When you specify the value for `percentComplete`, consider the following:

+- when set to 0, the task is considered _Not started_
+- when set between 1 and 99, the task is considered _In progress_
+- when set to 100, the task is considered _Completed_

+When you specify an integer value for `priority`, consider the following:

+- values 0 and 1 are interpreted as _Urgent_
+- values 2, 3 and 4 are interpreted as _Important_
+- values 5, 6 and 7 are interpreted as _Medium_
+- values 8, 9 and 10 are interpreted as _Low_

 ## Examples